c---/ArduinoUSBLinker/README.md

    Note the "211" command is subject to change and is not part of the official MultiWii code base.

-   Once in ArduinoUSBLinker mode it behaves as normal.
+   Once in ArduinoUSBLinker mode it behaves as normal over the serial port.
    However, the default baud rate is 19200 and it is not recommended to change this to a faster speed as higher rates are unreliable when running in MultiWii mode.
-Note that the baud rate will most likely change when entering ArduinoUSBLinker mode from normal MultiWii mode.
+Note that the baud rate will most likely change to 19200 when entering ArduinoUSBLinker mode from normal MultiWii mode.

    To exit ArduinoUSBLinker mode reset the device.